Find and compare the best freelance software for your small business — from organization tools, to finance tools, and more.

 So you’ve got all your ducks in a row now – everything’s organized, and you can start working.

-There’s one problem though… You keep getting sidetracked with other things that really shouldn’t be worried about right now.
+There’s one problem though… You keep getting sidetracked with other things that you really shouldn’t be worried about right now.
 Your inbox keeps notifying you, and other distractions keep coming up that take you away from the project you’re trying to complete.

 Boomerang is an absolutely amazing app that allows you to take total control over your inbox.

-Boomerang provides several wonderful features, such as, “respondable,” which guides your writing, making it easier and more enjoyable to read, “inbox pause,” which allows you to temporarily turn off your inbox, removing distractions, and send-scheduling, allowing you to send emails at optimal times, ensuring even more optimal response rates.
+While not explicitly a freelance software, Boomerang provides several wonderful features, such as, “respondable,” which guides your writing, making it easier and more enjoyable to read, “inbox pause,” which allows you to temporarily turn off your inbox, removing distractions, and send-scheduling, allowing you to send emails at optimal times, ensuring even more optimal response rates.

 If your email notifications are threatening to take over your life, then you really should look at Boomerang as a possible solution.
 Seriously, it’s great.

 IFTTT (If This, Then That) saves you time and makes your work more productive by connecting your apps and devices so they work together.
 By linking sets of your small actions and tasks together so they are automatically triggered, you’ll save yourself a lot of time on busywork, in the long run, which results in a more focused workflow, and less time wasted navigating between apps.

 Pro Tip: Not a software tool, but the Pomodoro method is probably one of the best time-management methods for getting stuff done efficiently.
 All you need is a timer and increments of 25 minutes.
 Basically, every 25 minutes, take a 5-minute break.
 Every four cycles, take a longer break, maybe 15-20 minutes.
 Try it once, and not only will you be hooked, you’ll also skyrocket your productivity.